Jonathan dos Santos: 2009–10 season

-In the summer of 2009, Dos Santos was selected by FC Barcelona B manager Luis Enrique to form part of the second team.
+In the summer of 2009, Dos Santos was selected by Barcelona B manager Luis Enrique to form part of the second team.
 Subsequently, Pep Guardiola called him up to the first team during pre-season in England and the tour in the United States.
 On 15 August 2009, Dos Santos was called up for his first official game with the first team in the Supercopa de España against Athletic Bilbao, although he was eventually ruled out and saw the game as a spectator.
 He made his debut with Barcelona B on 5 September 2009 against Mallorca B. The match finished in a 1–1 draw.
-Jonathan made his debut for Barcelona on 28 October 2009, coming on as a substitute for Seydou Keita in the 80th minute in an away Copa del Rey match against Cultural Leonesa, which Barcelona won 2–0.
+Dos Santos made his debut for Barcelona on 28 October 2009, coming on as a substitute for Seydou Keita in the 80th minute in an away Copa del Rey match against Cultural Leonesa, which Barcelona won 2–0.

 He made his Champions League debut for Barcelona on 24 November 2009 against Internazionale in a 2–0 win at the Camp Nou when he replaced Andrés Iniesta in the 92nd minute.
 Due to the lengthy 2009–10 season, many Barcelona first-team players were given breaks towards the end of the year.
 This meant the first team was going to be a few men short, and hence four Barça B players were called up by Guardiola on 29 December 2009.
 Among these four were Dos Santos, Thiago, Gai Assulin and Víctor Vázquez.
-His La Liga debut came on 2 January 2010 when he started against Villarreal CF before being substituted by Iniesta in the 60th minute.
+His La Liga debut came on 2 January 2010 when he started against Villarreal, before being substituted by Iniesta in the 60th minute.

 2010–11 season

 Dos Santos was called up by Pep Guardiola to the Barcelona first team during pre-season along with other players from Barcelona B. In the first three matches, Guardiola played him as defensive midfielder, a position he had never played before.
-Nevertheless, Dos Santos said, "I've felt comfortable in this position."
+Nevertheless, Dos Santos said: "I've felt comfortable in this position."

 2011–12 season

-On 26 July 2011, Dos Santos started, and scored a goal, in the 2–2 draw against Sport Club Internacional in the 2011 Audi Cup.
+On 26 July 2011, Dos Santos started, and scored a goal, in the 2–2 draw against Internacional in the 2011 Audi Cup.
 The match went to a penalty shootout, where he scored as well.
-Barcelona advanced to the final, where they beat FC Bayern Munich 2–0.
+Barcelona advanced to the final, where they beat Bayern Munich 2–0.
 He was part of the starting line-up in both matches, though he played at right back in the final.
 He made his season debut on 29 August in the 5–0 home win against Villarreal, coming in as a substitute for Cesc Fàbregas in the 70th minute.

 On 24 November 2011, Dos Santos signed a contract extension which would keep him at Barcelona until 2015.
-On 6 December, he appeared in the starting squad and played 58 minutes against FC BATE Borisov for the 2011–12 UEFA Champions League group stage match.
+On 6 December, he appeared in the starting squad and played 58 minutes against BATE for the 2011–12 UEFA Champions League group stage match.